rafaelromao/romak/README.md

 ## Ç Extension

 There is an optional extension to the secondary alpha layer, which I call *Ç Extension*.
-It activates an one-shot layer just after `ç` is typed, to allow easy access to the vowels and accentuated vowels that are commonly seem after ç, in Portuguese, so that typing common bigrams like `çã` and `çõ` will not require two consecutive activations of the secondary alpha layer.
+It activates an one-shot layer just after `ç` is typed, to allow easy access to the vowels and accentuated vowels that are commonly seen after ç, in Portuguese, so that typing common bigrams like `çã` and `çõ` will not require two consecutive activations of the secondary alpha layer.

 Ç Extension layer: